sunjingtao1119/SeisWave_Taichi/README.md

 # SeisWave_Taichi
  This study presents a high-performance Python solution for 2D and 3-D parallel finite-difference seismic wave propagation that is based on the Taichi lang.
+Support standard staggered grid and rotating staggered grid.
 # Installation
-Copy the source file directly to the computer, and then run the test2d_homegenous.py
+Copy the source file directly to the computer, and then run the test2d_homegenous.py.
+It is recommended to use Vscode
 # Requirements
 Program language: Python 3.9,3.10

 Hardware requirements: GEFORCE RTX 30 series GPU

 Software required:
-The python library you need has Taichi (1.7.3)\
+The python library you need has Taichi (1.7.3,1.7.4)\
 NumPy
 Matplotlib
 The Operating system you need Window 11 or Ubuntu.